SumanthKola/soc-brute-force-detection/README.md

 ALERT

-I created an alert in Splunk that triggers when this condition is met, so it can be monitored in real time.
+I created an alert in Splunk that triggers when the detection condition is met, enabling real-time monitoring of suspicious authentication activity.
+This simulates a SIEM correlation rule used in SOC environments to detect brute force attacks.

 SCREENSHOTS
 1. Data set upload